gregr/ina/nscheme/README.md

 # nScheme

-This is a nonstandard Scheme for programming portable, performant, image-based systems that can run forever.
+This is a low-tech, nonstandard Scheme for programming portable, performant, image-based systems that can run forever.

 Compared with standard Scheme, the language semantics and data model have been simplified.
 This simplification supports more aggressive compiler optimization